-There are a number of opportunities for community members to get involved and provide details of their local knowledge and aspirations for the potential land uses of the mine voids and their surrounding areas.
-This will assist the government to create a shared land use vision with the community of possible future land uses for these areas.
+There are a number of opportunities for community members to get involved and provide views and details of their local knowledge and aspirations for the potential land uses of the areas surrounding the rehabilitated mines.
+This will assist the government to create a shared land use vision with the community and assess future land uses for these areas.

-The state government will be holding a series of workshops with key technical stakeholders throughout May and June 2018, but before and afterwards it will hold a community workshop.
-The findings of these sessions will be regularly published on this website throughout this period.
+The state government will be holding a series of workshops with key technical stakeholders throughout May, June and August 2018.

 We encourage you to also get involved by using the mapping tool below to add a marker on places of importance to you as well as ideas and suggestions of the future land uses in the Latrobe Valley.

 Latrobe Valley Social History and Heritage Study

 DELWP is undertaking a social history and heritage study of the Latrobe Valley.
 This project will gather knowledge from local community representatives, in partnership with representatives from the Gunaikurnai Land and Waters Aboriginal Corporation.

 The study will document the social lives of the Latrobe Valley communities over time to provide deeper insight into the connections between the Valley and its people, and of the history and heritage that have made each what they are today.
 The social and industrial history of the region has been defined by agriculture, the impacts of immigration, manufacturing and energy generation.
 The report will consider the experience of these themes by the people of the Valley and how this has influenced their identity.
 Upon completion the report will be made publicly available.

 In addition to the documentation of the social history of the Latrobe Valley, the project will identify opportunities to recognise and celebrate Latrobe Valley’s history and heritage.
 An appreciation of heritage themes, artefacts and sites which reflect key social history will be assessed.
 Items which have strong community importance will be considered and opportunities for their recognition and celebration identified.